-Exultant, I spent much of the morning singing Dan Fogelberg (good, older Fogelberg) and cowboy songs.
-Just as I was reaching the crown of 4,430-foot Tray Mountain, I came upon an older woman whose blue Deuter pack was adorned with a yellow flower.
-I asked about the flower.
+I spent much of the morning singing Dan Fogelberg (good, older Fogelberg) and cowboy songs (“Oh, that Strawberry Roan…”).
+Just as I was reaching the crown of 4,430-foot Tray Mountain, I came upon an older woman whose light blue Deuter pack was adorned with a yellow flower.

-She said she had hiked about 1,200 miles of the Pacific Crest Trail the year before following the death of her husband.
-Ready to quite one breezy day in the Sierras, she felt something tapping at her ankle: a small, yellow flower bowing in the wind.
+She told me she’d hiked about 1,200 miles of the Pacific Crest Trail the year before following the death of her husband.
+Ready to quit one breezy day in the Sierras, she felt something tapping at her ankle: a small, yellow flower bowing in the wind.
 She took it as a message from her husband to keep walking.

 “What’s your trail name?”
 I asked as I turned to start down the mountain.

 “Blue Butterfly,” she said.

 “If you aren’t attached to that,” I suggested before walking on, “how about Soulflower?”

 Though I’d planned to walk 23 miles to Deep Gap Shelter, I was waylaid at Tray Mountain Shelter (mile 58.6) so I could assist Jody with writing and editing an obituary (a small service we have done for several years).
 By the time I’d finished it was late afternoon and I decided to stay.

 As I sat on a rock, waiting for an email confirming the obituary had been accepted, I surveyed sweeping views in three directions.
 Soon, a big hiker from Boston, OSHA, and his ukulele-packing friend (I neglected to write down his name) stopped by for lunch and a “safety meeting,” which they invited me to attend.